MohamedAfham/CrossPoint/README.md

 ### 3. 3D Object Part Segmentation

-Refer to `scripts/script.sh` for fine-tuning experiment for part segmentation in ShapeNetPart dataset.
+Refer `scripts/script.sh` for fine-tuning experiment for part segmentation in ShapeNetPart dataset.

 ## Acknowledgements
 Our code borrows heavily from [DGCNN](https://github.com/WangYueFt/dgcnn) repository.
 We thank the authors for releasing their code.
 If you use our model, please consider citing them as well.